Finger Injury Compensation Claims

 A resource page for a finger injury that wasn’t your fault.

-We use our fingers for many intricate tasks, some of which are integral to our daily functioning; getting dressed, cooking, inter-digitating (google it), shaking hands, writing, typing, applying makeup, combing your hair, opening a packet of Tyrell's sea salt and balsamic vinegar crisps…
+We use our fingers for many intricate tasks, some of which are integral to our daily functioning; getting dressed, cooking, shaking hands, writing, typing, applying makeup, brushing hair, opening packeted food.

 It’s not hard to imagine the consequences a finger injury can have on your working life.
 If you are a tradesman then vibration white finger may prevent you from being able to handle tools with precision and accuracy, putting you out of a job.
-Repetitive strain injury from unsupported wrists can make you incapable of typing or writing in an office based job – in fact, finger injuries would affect anyone who works with their hands, which is basically every single one of us.
+Repetitive strain injury from unsupported wrists can make you incapable of typing or writing in an office-based job.

 Not only would your working life be affected but your personal life would be affected too.
-In more severe cases hobbies that involve gripping an object or handling a ball would have to be parked, as well as driving, forcing you to use public transport and incurring more costs.
+In more severe cases, it can affect those who have hobbies involving gripping an object or handling a ball, as well as driving, forcing you to use public transport and incurring more costs.

 Typical finger injuries that we see in compensation claims